 Measures already taken for these habitats include agri-environment measures in the national scheme GLAS, which has actions for traditional hay meadows, low input permanent pasture and for lands owned in commonage (to deliver sustainable grazing).
-36,823 farmers are in GLAS contracts for low input permanent pasture inside and outside Natura 2000, covering a total area of 259,784ha.
-15,967 farmers are in GLAS contracts for traditional hay meadow inside and outside Natura 2000, covering a total area of 259,784ha.
-15,967 farmers are in GLAS contracts for traditional hay meadow inside and outside Natura 2000, covering a total area of 61,742ha.
+36,823 farmers are in GLAS contracts for low input permanent pasture inside and outside Natura, covering a total area of 259,784ha.
+15,967 farmers are in GLAS contracts for traditional hay meadow inside and outside Natura, covering a total area of 61,742ha.
 The efficacy of these measures has yet to be demonstrated.